lvegat1979/WorkHelp/WorkHelp.md

 ![Feature](https://github.com/lvegat1979/WorkHelp/blob/master/Feature.PNG)

+## FrontEnd Tips.

+### Janus Component.

+If you are on Janus Component.
+Please go to Angular Folder run the following commands where the json file are.

+ - cmd -> .\yarn.cmd install
+ - cmd -> .\gulp

+> Note: In case that you need  install yarn please run.  npm yarn install -g.

+### Any Migrated App (FrontEnd)

+If you are on Janus Component.
+Please go to Angular Folder run the following commands where the json file are.

+ - cmd -> .\yarn.cmd install
+ - cmd -> ng build
+ - cmd -> ng serve -o

+> Tip: There are a nice command to remove files easy and faster in order to delete node_modules and yarn lock is a rimraf.
+To install it please execute the next command npm rimraf install -g
+ - cmd -> rimraf.cmd .\node_modules\
+ - cmd -> rimraf.cmd .\yarn.lock

+**How to get a Model in running**

+ng.probe($0).componentInstance.model

 ## References Documentation
 [WebMap Documentation](https://artinsoft.sharepoint.com/sites/LGC-Dev/Documentos%20compartidos/General/Phase%201%20-%20Compilation%20Delivery/LGC-NextGen-Accounting-Compilation-ReleaseNote-20200117.pdf?CT=1587158918683&OR=ItemsView) This is a documentation releated to the some tips, some commands, nutgets.
 Was created by Esteban.